The Perfectionist Squirrel

 At his worst, he was a bit like a tornado.

+Beneath the surface, two powerful forces are pulling at once.
 On one side is speed, stimulation, and spontaneity.
-On the other is structure, precision, and a desire for things to be done the right way.
+On the other is structure, precision, and a deep insistence on getting it right.
 One thrives on movement.
 The other thrives on control.
+It is uncommon to see both operating at such intensity within the same leader.

 Eventually, it snaps.

-Self awareness creates the ability to notice when speed starts to feel like chaos to others.
-Prioritization forces intentional choices about what truly needs to be perfect and what simply needs to be good enough.
-Reflection creates space to consider not just what is being accomplished, but how one’s energy is landing on the people around them.
+For leaders wired this way, the work is not about changing who they are.
+It is about direction.
+Self awareness allows them to recognize when their speed begins to feel chaotic to others.
+Prioritization forces hard decisions about what truly requires perfection and what can simply be good enough.
+Reflection creates space to consider not just what is being accomplished, but how their energy is experienced by those around them.

 The goal is not to eliminate the squirrel.